site24x7/plugins/ActiveDirectoryReplicationStatus/ReadMe.md

-Plugin to monitor Active Dorectory Replication status  Monitoring
+Plugin to monitor Active Dorectory Replication status
 ===========

 A plugin to monitor Active Directory replication's metadata for a set of one or more replication partner with data